samjsharpe/samjsharpe.github.com/software-diversity.md

 be the best approach.

 At GDS we concentrate on hiring good developers who display a wide variety of skills.
-We do not have a bias for the people being masters of the tools we already use as a good developer who can already use more than one language should have no difficulty grasping another.
+We do not have a bias for the people being masters of the tools we already use, as a good developer who can already use more than one language should have no difficulty grasping another.
 We may also learn something new from them and the team will become stronger as a result.